-While Instructional expenses are tracking low compared to budget, they are considered a low risk because the timing of expenditure recognition is subject to annual timing variations and unspent school block funds are carried forward.
-Transportation Expenses are being closely monitored due to higher fuel costs and the triggering of fuel escalation clauses in bus contracts.
-Other Non-Instructional Areas are tracking higher than budget, however, this can be attributed to prior year's remedy payments negotiated by the Ministry of Education and paid out this year.
+While Instructional expenses are tracking low compared to budget, they are considered a low risk because the timing of expenditure recognition is subject to annual variations and unspent school block funds are carried forward.
+Transportation Expenses were closely monitored due to higher fuel costs and the triggering of fuel escalation clauses in bus contracts.
+Other Revenue Related expenses are tracking higher than budget, however, this can be attributed to prior year's remedy payments negotiated by the Ministry of Education and paid out this year.
 The Ministry is providing the Board with offsetting revenue against this expense.